In the previous post, I described two challenges using CaFE from the Juror's perspective. There were more challenges for the jurors.

 In the big picture, it is the greatest of honors to be asked to make juror decisions.
 I respect the process and take the responsibility very seriously.
 In this event, I tried very hard to provide my best decisions, but I also came to realize that this CaFE system has room for improvement, to put it mildly.
 The lack of intuitive interaction caused uneven review which offends my sense of justice.
 I am enthusiastic about using the Internet, but the current structure and interface of this online service is a hindrance to the arts and crafts community.

-CaFE needs to improve their site, or I recommend finding another method for reviewing images.
+CaFE needs to improve its site, or I recommend finding another method for reviewing images.